Love Actually: Where are they now?

 Chiwetel Ejiofor (Peter)

-Ejiofor was virtually unknown to American audiences when he took on the minor role of Peter, Keira Knightley’s character’s husband and best friend to Andrew Lincoln’s lovelorn Mark.
+Chiwetel Ejiofor was virtually unknown to American audiences when he took on the minor role of Peter, Keira Knightley’s character’s husband and best friend to Andrew Lincoln’s lovelorn Mark.
 He continued to turn in solid work for several years, playing drag queen Lola in Kinky Boots and supporting roles in Children of Men and American Gangster.
 His career reached new heights in 2013 when he earned an Oscar nomination for his portrayal of Solomon Northup, a free man sold into slavery, in 12 Years a Slave.
 Since then, he appeared in The Martian opposite Matt Damon and joined the Marvel Cinematic Universe as Mordo in Doctor Strange.
-He is part of the hotly anticipated live-action update of The Lion King, portraying scheming villain Scar.
+He portrayed Scar live-action update of The Lion King, tracked down Charlize Theron’s Andy in Netflix’s Old Guard in 2020, and will appear in Antoine Fuqua’s Infinite, due out in 2021.

 Andrew Lincoln (Mark)

-Lincoln portrays one of the most polarizing characters in Love Actually, the lovesick Mark who shows up at his best friend’s house to tell said friend’s wife he loves her in a series of handwritten posters (creepy or swoon-inducing?
+Andrew Lincoln portrays one of the most polarizing characters in Love Actually, the lovesick Mark who shows up at his best friend’s house to tell said friend’s wife he loves her in a series of handwritten posters (creepy or swoon-inducing?
 Your call).
 He continued to work in British television and portrayed Edgar in an adaptation of Wuthering Heights, but he was launched to international recognition in 2010 when cast as the main character Sheriff Rick Grimes in AMC’s adaptation of The Walking Dead.
-Apart from reprising his role in Red Nose Day Actually, Lincoln has primarily focused on portraying Rick Grimes since then and will continue in the role in 2018.
+Apart from reprising his role in Red Nose Day Actually, Lincoln has primarily focused on portraying Rick Grimes since then with one notable exception — starring in the Naomi Watts-produced Penguin Bloom in 2020.

 Keira Knightley (Juliet)

-Knightley was only 18 when Love Actually dropped in 2003, but it proved to be a breakout year for her.
+Keira Knightley was only 18 when Love Actually dropped in 2003, but it proved to be a breakout year for her.
 After winning audiences over in 2002 with Bend it Like Beckham, Knightley fast-tracked to superstardom as Elizabeth Swann in the first film in the Pirates of the Caribbean franchise and dream girl Juliet in Love Actually in 2003.
 In 2005, she earned an Oscar nomination for her portrayal of Elizabeth Bennet in Joe Wright’s adaptation of Pride and Prejudice, making her a go-to talent for period pieces like The Duchess, Anna Karenina, and more.
 In 2007, she portrayed Cecilia Tallis in the adaptation of Ian McEwan’s Atonement.
 She received her second Oscar nomination for her portrayal of Bletchley code-breaker and fiancé to Alan Turing, Joan Clarke, in 2014’s The Imitation Game.
 In 2017, she reprised both Juliet and Elizabeth Swann in Red Nose Day and a Pirates sequel respectively.
-Look for her next as the Sugar Plum Fairy in Disney’s The Nutcracker and the Four Realms.
+After playing the Sugar Plum Fairy in Disney’s The Nutcracker and the Four Realms in 2018, Knightley portrayed British whistleblower Katharine Gun in Official Secrets, and an officer’s wife in post-WW II Germany in The Aftermath, both released in 2019.
+2020 saw Knightley return to comedy with Misbehaviour, and her next film, Silent Night, looks to be another holiday delight.

 Hugh Grant (The Prime Minister a.k.a.
 David)

-Grant is arguably writer-director Richard Curtis’ greatest muse, first rising to fame and his rom-com leading man status in Curtis’ Four Weddings and a Funeral and subsequently appearing in the writer’s Notting Hill, Bridget Jones’ Diary, and Love Actually as a dancing prime minister inconveniently in love with one of his employees.
+Hugh Grant is arguably writer-director Richard Curtis’ greatest muse, first rising to fame and his rom-com leading man status in Curtis’ Four Weddings and a Funeral and subsequently appearing in the writer’s Notting Hill, Bridget Jones’ Diary, and Love Actually as a dancing prime minister inconveniently in love with one of his employees.
 After Love Actually, Grant continued to hit his rom-com sweet spot, appearing in a Bridget Jones sequel and Wham! send-up Music and Lyrics.
 He also played against type in multiple roles in time-spanning Cloud Atlas.
-Grant returned to his period piece roots, best showcased in Sense and Sensibility, as Meryl Streep’s devoted and long-suffering husband in Florence Foster Jenkins.
-He’ll next be seen in Paddington 2.
+Grant returned to his period piece roots, best showcased in Sense and Sensibility, as Meryl Streep’s devoted and long-suffering husband in Florence Foster Jenkins, then followed that up by dancing his way through Paddington 2, and portraying politician Jeremy Thorpe in the British miniseries, A Very English Scandal, and a part of Guy Ritchie’s The Gentleman.
+Currently he can been seen in HBO’s The Undoing opposite Nicole Kidman.

 Martine McCutcheon (Natalie)